Org mode syntax

 source file for exact escaped characters and their usage.

-NEXT Inline code
+NEXT Evaluating inline code

 If you have done $ sudo aptitude install r-base-core

-then you can evaluate:
+then you can also evaluate code:

 You can also evaluate code inline as follows: 1 + 1 is src_R{1 + 1}.